electron/electron/docs/api/sandbox-option.md

 ## Example

-To create a sandboxed window, simply pass `sandbox: true` to `webPreferences`:
+To create a sandboxed window, pass `sandbox: true` to `webPreferences`:

 ```js
 let win